fadeoutsoftware/cima-ethiopia/docs/index.rst

 Download the latest version of docker from the following link:

-- `Docker Desktop Installer for Windows <https://desktop.docker.com/win/main/amd64/Docker%20Desktop%20Installer.exe?utm_source=docker&utm_medium=webreferral&utm_campaign=docs-driven-download-win-amd64>`
+`Docker Desktop Installer for Windows <https://desktop.docker.com/win/main/amd64/Docker%20Desktop%20Installer.exe?utm_source=docker&utm_medium=webreferral&utm_campaign=docs-driven-download-win-amd64>`_

+For your convenience you can also refer to `Docker official installation guide <https://docs.docker.com/desktop/setup/install/windows-install/>`_

 Execute the installer, you will be prompted for a restart of the machine.
 After restarting the setup is now complete.

 Form the tray you now see a new icon

 .. figure:: ./_static/02_IconTray.png

 Double click the icon and the Docker Desktop GUI will shows up:

 .. figure:: ./_static/03_DD.png

-Great your system is now ready for the training !
-Please follows

 Check setup
 _____________________________________________